Yelp/swagger-gradle-codegen/README.md

 ## Examples

-You can find some **examples** in this repository to help you setup your generator environment.
+You can find some **examples** in this repository to help you set up your generator environment.

 * [sample-groovy-android](/sample-groovy-android) Contains an example of an Android Library configured with a `build.gradle` file, using Groovy as scripting language.

-* [sample-kotlin-android](/sample-groovy-android) Contains an example of an Android Library configured with a `build.gradle.kts` file, using Kotlin as scripting language.
+* [sample-kotlin-android](/sample-kotlin-android) Contains an example of an Android Library configured with a `build.gradle.kts` file, using Kotlin as scripting language.

 ## Building

-To contribute or to start developing the Swagger Codegen Plugin, you need to setup your environment.
+To contribute or to start developing the Swagger Codegen Plugin, you need to set up your environment.

 Make sure you have:
 - Python (needed for pre-commit hook)